 In addition, our ski patrol enforces the Code of Responsibility, which is posted below as well as on the mountain.
 Powder skiers and Terrain Park users should also check the links at the bottom of this page for additional safety information.

-Please note: Transporting a child in a backpack or front pack on any chair lift at Brundage Mountain Resort is prohibited.
-Any child riding a chair lift at Brundage Mountain Resort must be wearing skis or a snowboard, have sufficient ability to ride the lift, and be familiar with proper loading, riding and unloading practices and behavior.
+Please note: Transporting a child in a backpack, front pack or car seat on any chair lift at Brundage Mountain Resort is prohibited.
+Any child or person riding a chair lift at Brundage Mountain Resort must have sufficient ability to ride the lift, and be familiar with proper loading, riding and unloading practices and behavior.

 Ski Bikes and Snow Bikes are not allowed at Brundage Mountain.
 Sledding is prohibited at Brundage Mountain, including areas around the parking lots and pet area.